cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes's gaze sharpened.
 "What makes you think so?"

 "There were rumors among his men," she explained, her voice faltering.
-"They said Edward had concerns—something about irregularities in the supply chains.
+"They observed Edward had concerns—something about irregularities in the supply chains.
 He had been reporting directly to his superior officers, but in his letters, he seemed... uneasy.
 The night he died, he was seen leaving the officers' quarters alone.
 By morning, he was found at the base of the cliffs.
 They say he fell, but my son was not careless, Mr. Holmes."

 Her voice broke slightly before she continued.
 "Edward was an honourable man, devoted to his duty and family.
 His wife, Katherine, and their children were everything to him.
 But his letters... they grew shorter.
 More cautious.
 The last letter mentioned supply routes and missing ledgers, but insisted we discuss it in person.
 Then three days later..."
 Her voice faltered.
 "As if he feared someone might be watching."